0no-co/graphql-web-lite/README.md

 parser, printer, and visitor, which only support the GraphQL query language and are tested to 100% coverage and built to match GraphQL.js’ performance.

+In an average app using the GraphQL library for a GraphQL client aliasing this package could save you 7kB gzip effortlessly.

+> **Note:** If you’re using `@urql/core@^4` you’re already benefitting from
+> `@0no-co/graphql.web`’s size reduction and aliasing `graphql-web-lite` will
+> only benefit you if you import from `graphql` in any of your other code or
+> libraries.

 ## Installation

 `graphql-web-lite` mirrors the folder structure of the regular `graphql` package and